South Carolina vs. Troy NCAA Football Odds, Plays and Insights | October 2, 2021

 Troy Stats and Trends

-- Troy has one win against the spread in four games this season.
+- Thus far this season Troy has one win against the spread.

-- Troy's games this season have not gone over the total in three opportunities.
+- Troy's games this season have yet to go over the total in three opportunities.

-- Troy is 1-0 against the spread and 2-0 overall in games when it scores more than 18.3 points.
+- When Troy records more than 18.3 points, it is 1-0 against the spread and 2-0 overall.

-- Troy is 1-1 against the spread and 2-1 overall when the team churns out more than 298.8 yards.
+- In games that Troy amasses more than 298.8 yards, the team is 1-1 against the spread and 2-1 overall.

-- The Trojans have five giveaways this season, while the Gamecocks have 10 takeaways .
+- This year the Trojans have five turnovers, five fewer than the Gamecocks have takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.